entrecode/shiro-trie/README.md

 ## Changelog

+### 0.4.2
+- fixed a bug where a star permission would be overwritten

 ### 0.4.1
 - fixed a bug where a permission `a:*:c` would overwrite `a:b:c,d` so that `a:b:d` would return `false`